northstowekarate/northstowekarate.github.io/posts/2024/08/07/index.md

 ---
 layout: base.njk
 title: 6th Lesson - Sanbon kumite and Kihon Kata
-description: In tonights lesson we started off practicing how to turn.
+description: In tonight's lesson we started off practicing how to turn.
 We then moved on to 3 step sparring practicing kumite again ending with kihon kata.
 date: 2024-08-07
 ---
 # 6th session